Brakjen/GenRotCon/README.md

 # GenRotCon
-Generate rotational conformers easily for use in testing of integration grids' rotational variance.
+Generate rotational conformers easily for use in testing of integration grids' lack of rotational invariance.

 ![](animation.gif)